 9. Ostriches are threatened – to an extent.

 Sadly, ostrich numbers continue to deplete in the wild.
 You will likely find many of the birds in captivity in the modern age.

 That said, their conservation status is not, at this point, particularly concerning to projects and bodies worldwide.

 10. Would you ever tangle with an ostrich?

 striches are well-equipped when it comes to dealing with predators.
 These flightless birds could make a decent meal for big cats – but a powerful enough kick from an ostrich could kill instantly.
 They’re also equipped with extremely sharp claws despite only having four toes!

 It’s a common myth that ostriches will bury their heads in the sand.
 While they will often lie low to try and avoid predator attacks, ostriches are never known to actually bury down in practice.
 Quite where this misnomer started is a bit of a mystery!

-Do you have any interesting or fun facts about ostriches that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about ostriches?
+Share them in the comments below!